-Day 10- Worry is sin.
-We are declaring our distrust of God.
-It is directly related to what we allow our minds to think about.
-Yes, we CAN choose what we think about.
+Day 10- Worry is sin and a declaration of our distrust in God.
+It is directly related to what we allow our minds to think about, for we CAN choose what we think about.
 We need to take back our runaway minds by controlling our thoughts.

 Day 11- The best way to build our faith in God is to meditate on the truth about God and his promises to men over the centuries.
 In doing so we will be convinced that he is more than enough for our own life.

 1 Samuel 12:24 / Psalm 1:2 / Psalm 8:3-6 / Psalm 48:9 / Psalm 63:6 / Psalm 119:59,148 / Psalm 143:5

 Day 12- When our minds (i.e. our thoughts) are set upon God what does he promise us?

 Isaiah 26:3-4 / Isaiah 48:18 / Philippians 4:7

 PEACE is the indicator that worry has been banished from our lives.